betterFORM/eXist-ca/doc/metaphors.md

 - you need to possess and show it, and it must be valid, to access restricted resourcea (travel to a foreign country)
 - the person holding the passport needs to interact with the authority (government):
--- apply for a passport
+- apply for a passport
--- passport gets issued by the authority
+- passport gets issued by the authority
--- pickup and use new passport
+- pickup and use new passport
--- renew passport when it expires
+- renew passport when it expires
--- passport gets revoked by the authority (if stolen)
+- passport gets revoked by the authority (if stolen)

-Although similar to passports, digital certificates are different in these aspects:

-- certs can also be issued to network hosts, not only to persons
-- certs include a crypto public key pair that can be used for crypto operations, unlike passports (yet)

-## Certificates are not like passports, more like company ID cards

 Although X.509 certificates have a strong similarity to passports, there are some differences:

 - certificates can also be issued to Internet servers like "www.example.org" or "mail.example.org" (think passports for servers)
-- certificates can be used for crypto operations, unlike passports
+- unlike passports, certificates can be used for crypto operations, because they contain a public key crypto keypair
 - passports are issued by nation state authorities (governments), while anyone may create ID cards that are valid for "something"

-This last one is important because it leads to the problem of "trust".
-To illustrate that, consider the following scenario:
+This last one is important because it leads to the problem of "trust", or who should be trusted and why.

+## Certificates are not like passports, more like company ID cards

+Consider the following scenario:

+Your company issues ID cards to company employees.
+These ID cards enable card holders to access company buildings, the parking lot, and maybe the Intranet Web server.
+[This is usually done with SmartCards that use X.509 internally or something functionally equivalent]

 [...]

 ## Trust (or lack thereof)

+[...]

+## Certificates have similarities to bank and credit cards

 [...]